marcelchastain/django-resto/README.md

 those servers should support HTTP methods PUT and DELETE.
 Despite of them being part of HTTP itself they are traditionally implemented by external modules supporting WebDAV.
 Hence make sure that  web servers have this module enabled.
-For security reasons it's better to enable it only for internal IPs to prevent external users from being able to write and delete server files.
+For security reasons it's critical to enable it only for internal IPs to prevent external users from being able to write and delete server files.

 An example of lighttpd config: